MartaBofillRoig/eselect/README.md

 - eselect: Endpoint selection and sample size reassessment for composite endpoints based on blinded data

-- eselectme: Endpoint selection and sample size reassessment for multiple binary endpoints based on blinded data
+- eselect_ub: Endpoint selection and sample size reassessment for composite endpoints based on unblinded data

 - eselectsim: Simulation trials with endpoint selection and sample size reassessment for composite endpoints based on blinded data

 - eselectsim_ub: Simulation trials with endpoint selection and sample size reassessment for composite endpoints based on unblinded data

-- eselect_ub: Endpoint selection and sample size reassessment for composite endpoints based on unblinded data

 ## Reproducible research